asyncapi/spec/spec/asyncapi.md

 ### <a name="file-structure"></a>File Structure

 The A2S representation of the API is made of a single file.
-However, parts of the definitions can be split into separate files, at the discretion of the user.
+However, parts of the definitions can be split into separate files at the discretion of the user.
 This is applicable for `$ref` fields in the specification as follows from the [JSON Schema](https://json-schema.org/understanding-json-schema/structuring.html) definitions.

 By convention, the AsyncAPI Specification (A2S) file is named `asyncapi.json` or `asyncapi.yaml`.